SteeltoeOSS/Documentation/docs/security/jwt-authentication-in-asp.NET-core.md

 Many resources are available for understanding JWT (for example, see [JWT IO](https://jwt.io/) or [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token)).

-To get a good understanding of ASP.NET Core Security, review the [documentation](https://docs.microsoft.com/en-us/aspnet/core/) provided by Microsoft.
+To get a good understanding of ASP.NET Core Security, see the [documentation](https://docs.microsoft.com/en-us/aspnet/core/) provided by Microsoft.

-Additionally, you should know how the .NET [Configuration services](https://docs.asp.net/en/latest/fundamentals/configuration.html) the `ConfigurationBuilder` work and how to add providers to the builder.
+Additionally, you should know how the .NET [configuration services](https://docs.asp.net/en/latest/fundamentals/configuration.html) and the `ConfigurationBuilder` work and how to add providers to the builder.

-You should also know how the ASP.NET Core [Startup](https://docs.asp.net/en/latest/fundamentals/startup.html) class is used in configuring the application services and how the middleware is used by the app.
+You should also know how the ASP.NET Core [`Startup`](https://docs.asp.net/en/latest/fundamentals/startup.html) class is used in configuring the application services and how the middleware is used by the app.
 Pay particular attention to the usage of the `Configure()` and `ConfigureServices()` methods.

 With regard to Cloud Foundry, you should have a good understanding of Cloud Foundry OAuth2 security services (such as [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)) along with an understanding how they use and issue JWT.

 To use the JWT Security provider:

 1. Create and bind an instance of a Cloud Foundry OAuth2 service to your application.
-1. (Optional) Configure any additional settings the Security provider will need.
+1. (Optional) Configure any additional settings the security provider needs.
-1. Add the Cloud Foundry configuration provider to the ConfigurationBuilder.
+1. Add the Cloud Foundry configuration provider to the `ConfigurationBuilder`.
-1. Add and Use the security provider in the application.
+1. Add and use the security provider in the application.
-1. Secure your endpoints
+1. Secure your endpoints.

 ### Add NuGet Reference